mhwlng/dashboard-elite/README.md

 ![touch screen](https://i.imgur.com/S6Xy3NO.png)

-S6Xy3NO.png

 ---------------------------

 To get similar button sizes on both displays, the buttons are arranged in a 8x4 grid on the big screen and a 10x3 grid on the small screen.
 The button arrangement is customizable..

-The button images are SVG vector images from Keath Milligan .
+The button images are SVG vector images from [Keath Milligan](https://keathmilligan.net/themeable-icon-pack-for-streamdeck-elite) .

 button possibilities:
 Separate SVG button images for each state